Memory Commands

 Increase confidence on a belief.

-kernle -a <agent> belief reinforce BELIEF_ID
+kernle -s <stack> belief reinforce BELIEF_ID

 Supersede